1 - 20 of 676 items matching your search:

 Peacekeeping, ceasefire monitoring, human rights, peacebuilding, Asia: Sri Lanka

 Since 2002, the Joint Donor Anti-Corruption Fund (FAC) in Nicaragua worked with the national government to respond to corruption.
 The FAC brought together ...

 The Legitimate Role of the Judiciary in the Global Order at the University of Oslo and the Centre for Intervention Science in Maternal and Child Health at the University of Bergen have been granted Centre of Excellence.
 CMI are consortium partners.

 "How can the Elections Help us Quell Hunger?"
 Mid-Term Review of Norwegian Support to UNDP's Trust Fund for Civic Education

 CMI Report | Oct 2008

 This report is the mid-term review of UNDPs trust fund for civic education in Angola.
-The trust fund was set up in late 2006, with support from ...
+The trust fund was set up in late 2006, with support from the embassies ...

 Angola, UNDP, Civic education, Elections, Democratisation

 Report in External Series | May 2008